AISemanticsStudy/lmpm/README.md

 ## Comparisons to other AI systems

-The significant difference between LMPM and precedent ML frameworks and runtimes is that:
+The only fundamental difference between LMPM and precedent ML frameworks and runtimes is that:

 LMPM is **not** a computation graph framework.